magento/merchdocs/src/cms/page-duplicate.md

 ## Delete a Page

-There are two ways to remove created page.
-You can remove it from _Pages_ grid, or from the _Edit_ page.
+There are two ways to remove a created page.
+You can remove it from _Pages_ grid or from the _Edit_ page.

 ### Method 1: Remove a block from the Blocks grid